cujojs/when/docs/api.md

 ## Synchronous functions

-The `when/function` module contains functions for calling and decorating "normal" functions - that take plain values, returns plain values, and raise exceptions on errors.
+The `when/function` module contains functions for calling and decorating "normal" functions - that take plain values, return plain values, and raise exceptions on errors.
 By calling those functions with `fn.call` and `fn.apply`, or by creating a new function with `fn.bind`, the return value will always be a promise, and thrown exceptions will be turned into rejections.
 As a bonus, promises given as arguments will be transparently resolved before the call.

 ### `fn.call()`